Skip to main content

 Root Run IDrun123run123run123

-• Flow ID is unique to each tab/flow (Lead Generator, Email Processor, etc.)
+• Flow ID: Unique to each tab/flow (Lead Generator, Email Processor, etc.)

-• Run ID is unique for each execution instance
+• Run ID: Unique for each execution instance

-One of the most valuable uses is adding this node to triggered flows (like those running on schedules or webhooks) to know when errors occur:
+Add this node to flows running on schedules or webhooks to capture run information when errors occur:

 [Trigger Node] → Current Automation Info → [Main Flow Logic]